MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 <a name="revoscaler-rxexecby"></a>

-## 2. rxExecBy() terminates unexpectedly if NA values do not have a factor level
+## 2. rxExecBy() terminates unexpectedly when NA values do not have a factor level

 *Applies to: RevoScaleR package > rxExecBy function*

-R script using rxExecBy will suddenly abort if the data set presents factor columns containing NA values, and NA is not a factor level.
-For example, consider a variable for Gender with 3 factor levels: Female, Male, Unknown.
-If an existing value is not represented by one of the factors, the function will fail.
+R script using rxExecBy suddenly aborts when the data set presents factor columns containing NA values, and NA is not a factor level.
+For example, consider a variable for Gender with three factor levels: Female, Male, Unknown.
+If an existing value is not represented by one of the factors, the function fails.

 There are two possible workarounds: